ignatiusmb/mauss.dev/workspace/content/routes/posts/opting-out/+article.md

 *antisocial* describes behavior that is averse to others, often marked by actions that go **against** social norms — disruptive behavior such as vandalism, violence, theft, arson, or anything that harms or disregards the rights of others.

+the term i was looking for is *asocial* — not hostility toward others, but a lack of motivation to engage socially. it captures how i feel about the digital way we're told to be social.

-throughout this piece, i'll refer to the platforms collectively called 'social media' as 'social networks', borrowing the term from the Japanese *SNS*. i find it more accurate for describing the *absence* of genuine social interaction that these systems foster.
+throughout this piece, i'll refer to 'social media' as 'social networks'. the latter feels more accurate because it better describes the systems of connection — and disconnection — that these platforms foster, while the former implies a one-way broadcast model that doesn't capture the full scope of their impact on our social lives.

 ## motive

 as an introvert, i prefer smaller circles and one-on-one conversations over large gatherings. i recharge through solitude and being alone with my thoughts. i've never quite "got the gist" of drawn-out exchanges in instant messaging apps, including the direct or private messages built into social networks. they function mostly as tools for quick confirmation, not as spaces for deep conversation.

-the term i was looking for is *asocial* — not hostility toward others, but a lack of motivation to engage socially. it captures how i feel about social networks and how they reshape interactions between individuals. i'm not *against* people; my introversion merely reinforces it, but it's not the main reason...
+this feeling is reinforced by my introversion, but it's not the root cause. my *asociality* is not a general apathy toward people; rather a specific, principled lack of motivation to engage *with these platforms*. i'm not *against* people per se, just the algorithmic and superficial systems that now mediate our interactions.

 ## empty